 Academic advising is available to all students.
 Students are assigned an academic advisor who will help you with your educational plan and registering for courses.
 Advisors may also help students with decisions about career goals or further education.

-If you are struggling in a class or need an extra boost to get through course material, the Academic Success Center can help.
+If you are struggling in a class or need an extra boost to get through course material, the Student Success Center can help.

-The ASC is a support service staffed by professional educators who can provide academic skills assistance to students.
+The SSC is a support service staffed by professional educators who can provide academic skills assistance to students.
 The types of support vary, depending upon your needs

-Any student can use the ASC regardless of which location you attend for classes.
+Any student can use the SSC regardless of which location you attend for classes.
 Services are free to students enrolled in credit courses.

-What types of services are available at the ASC?
+What types of services are available at the SSC?

-The ASC provides tutoring in a variety of subject areas.
+The SSC provides academic support in a variety of subject areas.
 The most popular areas students request help in are with math problems and writing assignments.
-Tutoring services are not limited to math and English.
+Academic support services are not limited to math and English.
 We can find you the help you need in any subject area.

-The ASC also provides workshops of interest to students, such as Time Management, Notetaking, How to Get the Most out of Your Textbook, Test Anxiety, and Learning Styles.
-During the spring semester, the ASC staff assists students with resume development and interview skills.
+The SSC also provides workshops of interest to students, such as Time Management, Notetaking, How to Get the Most out of Your Textbook, Test Anxiety, and Learning Styles.
+During the spring semester, the SSC staff assists students with resume development and interview skills.

-Computers are available specifically for coursework related to Academic Success Center offerings.
-MyMathLab, MyStatsLab, Mindtap, Smarthinking, Canvas, Navigate, SIS, and WMCC Student email are supported in the Academic Success Center.
+Computers are available specifically for coursework related to Student Success Center offerings.
+MyMathLab, MyStatsLab, Mindtap, Smarthinking, Canvas, Navigate, SIS, and WMCC Student Email are supported in the Student Success Center.
 Computers are also available for students to work on class projects, papers, etc.